crate/cloud-howtos/docs/visualize-data-with-grafana.rst

    :alt: Grafana integrations

 Once "PostgreSQL" is chosen, you will be brought to a form that you must fill out to connect to the CrateDB Cloud.
-Filled out example might look like the screenshot below.
+A completed example might look like the screenshot below.

 .. image:: _assets/img/grafana-connection.png
    :alt: Grafana connection form

-What can be different for you is *host* and *user* credentials.
+The *host* and *user* credentials may appear differently to you.
 The host can be found on the Overview page of your cluster on CrateDB Cloud under the *Learn how to connect to the cluster* link.
 You will want to use the psql link.
 Depending on the region where your cluster is deployed it might look something
 like: